rust-lang/book/src/ch10-00-generics.md

 # Generics

-One of the core tools a programming gives you is the ability to deal effectively with duplication.
+One of the core tools a programming language gives you is the ability to deal effectively with duplication.
 Different kinds of duplication are dealt with in different ways.
-Consider a small program that finds the largest number in a list:
+Consider a small program that finds the largest number in a
+list:

 ```rust
 let numbers = vec![34, 50, 25, 100, 65];